 The key management group within the Synod structure is made up of the Synod Moderator, the Synod Clerk and the Synod Treasurer.
 The first of these is remunerated by the denomination centrally at the same rate as all stipendiary ministers of word and sacrament serving the denomination.
-Although the Clerk and Treasurer are entitled to claim a small honorarium both the current (2019) incumbents have declined this and offer their services in a purely voluntary capacity.
+The Clerk and Treasurer are entitled to claim a small honorarium and further details are in note 6.